grasshaussoftware/cryptographic-data-registration/README.md

 Follow the interactive prompts to input your data and receive your generated keys and QR tokens.

+Use the app "QR Code Scanner" for mobile to read the QR codes and verify the information embedded in them

 ## Security

-This application uses cryptographic RNG seeded with the current Ethereum block hash for RSA key generation and zeroizes memory for sensitive information.
+This application uses cryptographic RNG seeded with the current Avalanche C-Chain block hash for RSA key generation and zeroizes memory for sensitive information.
 ## License

 GPL3 License